 HB1376 (2026) Detail

-Relative to a parent's ability to raise their child in a manner consistent with the child's biological sex.
+(New Title) relative to a parent's ability to raise their child in a manner consistent with the child's biological sex and relative to breast surgeries for minors.

 11Mar2026...
 0865h